Knowledge base

 - Click here to access the management of your WordPress site on the Infomaniak Manager (need help?).

-- Click on the action menu â‹® located to the right of the relevant Web Application.
+- Click on the action menu â‹® located to the right of the Web Application in question.

 - Click on Edit to the right of the WordPress:

-- If you have not followed the prerequisites above, the desired domain will not appear even if it is registered within the same Organization.
+- If you have not followed the prerequisites above, the desired domain will not appear even if it is registered in the same Organization.

-- If you have added the domain as an alias for the site, the desired domain will appear and you will be able to select it to replace the previous domain.
+- If you have added the domain as an alias to the site, the desired domain will appear and you can select it to replace the previous domain.

 - Click on the Save button:

-Among the URLs present in the dropdown menu, the preview URL allows you to access your WordPress site in case the site's domain name is not yet correctly configured to point to your WordPress app.
+Among the URLs present in the drop-down menu, the preview URL allows you to access your WordPress site in case the domain name of the site is not yet correctly configured to point to your WordPress app.

 This guide provides two methods to access the administration interface of a WordPress site installed via Infomaniak tools, for example, to update the content.